-Sunsets in Istanbul are beautiful.
-Here are a few photos that I took while I was crossing the Bosphorus aboard a Vapur (ferry) on a January evening.
-Istanbul’s ferries, locally called “vapur”, travels between two continents, between Asia and Europe.
+Here are a few photos I took while crossing the Bosphorus on a ferry (vapur) from Beşiktaş to Kadıköy one January evening.
+Istanbul’s ferries, locally called vapur, travel between two continents, Asia and Europe.

 Sunset in Istanbul